Silas J. Kloehn: Life

 He was born in Forest Junction, Wisconsin in 1902.
 In his early childhood, he worked at a farm of his family.
 He graduated at the age of 16 and attended Marquette University School of Dentistry, where he obtained his dental degree in 1924.
 He practiced general dentistry in Appleton, Wisconsin for 14 years.
 He applied to the University of Illinois at Chicago College of Dentistry Orthodontic Program in 1935 and was accepted.
 Later he eventually moved back to Appleton, Wisconsin.
 He was appointed as second-ever business manager of the journal The Angle Orthodontist.
 He served in this position for 40 years.

 In 1968 he presented the George W. Grieve Memorial Lecture at Canadian Society of Orthodontists.
 He was also a Fellow of the International College of Dentists and the American College of Dentists, and a member of the editorial board of the AAO.

 Orthodontics

-In 1947, Kloehn reported on the use of occipital Headgear which was attached by hooks to a maxillary .045 in archwire against the first molars.
+In 1947, Kloehn reported on the use of occipital Orthodontic headgear which was attached by hooks to a maxillary .045 in archwire against the first molars.
 To prevent the side-effect of molar tipping, he modified the appliance by taking the bow and soldering it to the inner arch of the incisor area and therefore eliminated the "Victorian" headcap stigma associated with headgear.
 Therefore, the headgear was modified with a cervical neck strap.